Catch Phrase (American game show): Mascot

 Catch Phrase used an animated robot named Herbie as a mascot.
-He was colored golden yellow with a red nose and red triangle around his neck, and made frequent appearances throughout each game performing some sort of action as part of a catch phrase.
+He was colored golden yellow with a red nose and red neckerchief, and made frequent appearances throughout each game performing some sort of action as part of a catch phrase.
 For instance, Herbie would be seen carrying a piece of paper with the word "FISHER" written on it and the solution to the catch phrase would be Carrie Fisher.

-The British series had a robot mascot that looked almost identical to Herbie, but instead the producers named him "Mr. Chips".
+The British series had a robot mascot that looked almost identical to Herbie, but instead the producers named him "Mr. Chips", as he was thought to resemble a computer chip.
+In the 2006 pilot, he was referred to as "Mr. Clues".

 Sale, cancellation, and replacement

 When Catch Phrase was presented for potential affiliates at the 1985 NATPE Market & Conference in Los Angeles, Telepictures offered it as a barter series with a condition that, should it be cancelled before the 1985-86 television season ended, the stations airing it would receive a replacement at no additional cost if they wanted one.
 The company referred to this as an "insurance policy".

 Catch Phrase‘s ratings were low from the start, prompting action at what was now Lorimar-Telepictures.
 In November 1985, a pilot for a game show called Make a Match was shot, and the response was strong enough that the company wanted to put it on the air.
 The decision enabled Lorimar-Telepictures to invoke the condition and cease production on Catch Phrase, which company vice president Peter Temple said was showing “no upside”.

-Catch Phrase came to an end on January 10.
-1986 after thirteen weeks of episodes.
-The following Monday, its replacement series, which had its name changed to Perfect Match following the pilot, began airing; it, too, would eventually be cancelled.
+Catch Phrase came to an end on January 10, 1986, after thirteen weeks of episodes.
+The following Monday, its replacement series, which had its name changed to Perfect Match following the pilot, began airing; it would run for the remainder of the season before it would also be cancelled.

 2006 pilot

-In 2006, a pilot was taped for a possible syndicated revival of Catch Phrase, called All-New Catch Phrase.
-Hosted by Todd Newton and produced in association with Granada USA, the pilot ultimately did not sell.
+In 2006, a pilot was taped for a possible syndicated revival of Catchphrase, called All-New Catch Phrase.
+Hosted by Todd Newton and produced in association with Granada USA, the pilot ultimately did not sell until 2011, when the Vietnamese version of the show, locally called Đuổi hình bắt chữ, bought this pilot format and used from 2011 to 2016.